hyecheol123/UWMadison_CS540_Su20_P02/README.md

 - **Q3**
   For the decision stump (Part 1), enter the number of positive and negative instances in the training set above and below the threshold (four integers, comma-separated, in the order: above-benign, below-benign, above-malignant, below-malignant).
   - Tracking information of counts inside DecisionTreeNode.
   - Test for implementation of [training function]().
+- **Q4**
+  For the decision stump (Part 1), enter the information gain after the split (one number, rounded to 4 decimal places).
+  - Save the maximum information gain during training time.
+  - Test for implementation of [training function]().